Father Hep: Cronin's dad relishes UCLA's run to Final Four - WHIZ News

 “I wouldn’t be here if it wasn’t for him,” Mick Cronin said after Tuesday’s 51-49 win over Michigan, which propelled UCLA into its first Final Four since 2008.
 “It’s been tough because I would love to hug him or say hi to him or friends but I can’t, but that means we are winning.”

-The cameras first zoomed in on Hep Cronin during UCLA’s First Four game against Michigan State and after the 86-80 overtime victory when father and son saw each other in person — albeit separated by a railing — for the first time in over a year.
+The cameras first zoomed in on Hep Cronin during UCLA’s First Four game against Michigan State and after the 86-80 overtime victory when father and son saw each other in person — albeit separated by a railing — for the first time in more than a year.

 Since that game, Hep’s celebrations, fist pumps or him tossing his face mask after Alabama made a 3-pointer to force overtime during the East Regional semifinals have been must-see moments.